 Vendor Village is where you'll find entertaining resources on motorsport and your must have souvenirs like the Oak Tree Grand Prix official t-shirt!

-Meet all of the drivers competing in the Oak Tree Grand Prix.
+Meet all of the drivers competing in the Michelin GT Challenge.
 Your favorite drivers can be found signing autographs on Saturday and on the pit lane Sunday at their team transporters.